 some water and little sun.
 It have broad leaves which will get 25

-centimetres long, and an onion which can grow to 8 centimetres in
+centimetres long, and an bulb which can grow to eight centimetres in

 diameter.
 The flower is white, and the plant can both be reproduced